uci-plrg/psan-vagrant/README.md

 #define ENABLE_VMEM
 ```

 The source code for PSan plugin can be found in *'Plugins'* directory in [pmverifier.cc](https://github.com/uci-plrg/jaaru/blob/pmrace/Plugins/pmverifier.cc) file.
 Jaaru is capable of being extended to implement different plugins for different analyses.
-To add a new plugin or analysis, the [Analysis](https://github.com/uci-plrg/jaaru/blob/pmrace/Plugins/analysis.h) interface need to be implemnted.
+To add a new plugin or analysis, the [Analysis](https://github.com/uci-plrg/jaaru/blob/pmrace/Plugins/analysis.h) interface need to be implemented.
 Then, similar to *PMVerifier*, add a flag in [main.cc](https://github.com/uci-plrg/jaaru/blob/ac78a7a2fb0e7ddcadb38e0adcac7724ab034dfc/main.cc#L149) file to enable the analysis at runtime.

 ## Running PSan test cases